calamity10110/glob-lang/STRUCTURE.md

 #### 3. Save and Auto-Organize

-When you save `main.mn`, GLOB automatically:
+When you save `main.mn`, GUL automatically:

 - Creates `imports.imp` with your imports
 - Creates `definitions.def` with your constants